Card Transaction Examples

 This example shows a chargeback and a second presentment over Visa rails for a disputed transaction of $70 that was not resolved in the cardholder's favor.
 The initial available balance is $500.

-- The first three rows show the original authorization, backout, settlement transaction sequence.
+- Rows 1–3 — The original authorization, backout, settlement transaction sequence.

-- The fourth and fifth rows have the same timestamp and show the chargeback amount (
+- Rows 4–5 — Both rows have the same timestamp and show the chargeback amount (

 ADh